AustinWo/SumoSurvey/README.md

 # SumoSurvey

-> Survey App

-$$ Features
+> Features

 - Users can respond to random survey questions.
 - Questions that are already answered are not shown again to that user.
-(Using cookies stored on users' brower)
-- Admin can log in to view survey responses and add survey questions/ answers.
-(Using jwt session)
+- Admin can log in to view survey responses.
+- Admin can add survey questions/ answers.

 ## Stack
 - Node.js/Express server